itzTheGrimReaper/itzTheGrimReaper/README.md

 - 👋 Hi, I’m @itzTheGrimReaper
 - 👀 I’m interested in robots, drawing, and anime
 - 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me gmail
+- 📫 How to reach me area 51 (macdonalds if yout lazy)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i ate a glowstick